cannatag/ldap3/docs/manual/source/connections.rst

 * bind: performs a bind to the LDAP Server with the authentication type and credential specified in the connection

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 * unbind: disconnect and close the connection

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 * compare: performs a comparison between an attribute value of an entry and an arbitrary value

-    * dn: distinguish name of the entry whose attribute you want to compare
+    * dn: distinguished name of the entry whose attribute you want to compare

     * attribute: name of the attribute to compare

     * value: value to be compared

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 * add: add an entry to the LDAP server

-    * dn: distinguish name of the object to add
+    * dn: distinguished name of the object to add

     * object_class: class name of the attribute to add, can be a string containing a single value or a list of strings

     * attributes: a dictionary in the form {'attr1': 'val1', 'attr2': 'val2', ...} or {'attr1': ['val1', 'val2', ...], ...} for multivalued attributes

+    * controls: additional controls to send in the request

 * delete: deletes the object specified

-    * dn: distinguish name of the object to delete
+    * dn: distinguished name of the object to delete

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 * modify: modifies attributes of an entry

-    * dn: distinguish name of the object whose attributes must be modified
+    * dn: distinguished name of the object whose attributes must be modified

     * changes: a dictionary in the form {'attribute1': (operation, [val1, val2, ...]), 'attribute2': (operation, [val1, val2, ...])}, operation is MODIFY_ADD, MODIFY_DELETE, MODIFY_REPLACE, MODIFY_INCREMENT

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 * modify_dn: modifies relative distinguished name of an entry or performs a move of an entry

-    * dn: distinguish name of the entry whose relative name must be modified
+    * dn: distinguished name of the entry whose relative name must be modified

     * relative_dn: new relative dn of the entry